ljfranklin/port-forwarding-controller/README.md

 ## Port Forwarding Controller

-A Kubernetes (k8s) controller which watches for new annotated Services and automatically creates a corresponding port forwarding rule to your router.
+A Kubernetes (k8s) controller which watches for new annotated Services and automatically creates a corresponding port forwarding rule on your router.

 Currently Unifi routers are the only supported router model.